Data-driven Modeling of Mach-Zehnder Interferometer-based Optical Matrix Multipliers

-The NN-SW achieves close to peak performance after training for 3250 datapoints.
+\ul{For SAM+XT, using 1000 datapoints from $\mathcal{D}_{training}$ for training in addition to the initial training of the phase parameters $\phi^{(0)}$ and $\phi^{(2)}$ using $\mathcal{D}_{sweep}$ is sufficient to achieve RMSEs within 0.2 dB of the reported performances.} NN-SW achieves close to peak performance after training for 3250 datapoints.
 While the effect of using different random seeds is high for lower training set sizes, the differences between the performances obtained with different seeds gradually diminish as the training set size is increased to around 3000.
 Similar observations can be made for NN-$\lambda$G after accounting for the fact that each datapoint is replaced by 10 datapoints for training, each corresponding to a different wavelength.
 Finally, TCNN performs significantly better than the other ML models when trained with fewer measurements.
 However, its performance converges to a similar level as the number of measurements reaches 3250.

 The results indicate that performing around 3500 measurements is sufficient to train data-driven models for the PIC at hand.
 Obtaining additional datapoints does not provide an improvement in performance outside error bars for any of the models.
 If fewer datapoints are available, TCNN is the most promising model among the ones that have been analyzed.
 Nevertheless, simple analytical models achieve lower errors than the best performing data-driven model when a highly limited dataset with less than 1500 datapoints is available for training.